adempiere/adempiere-ui-gateway/.claude-memory/migration-steps-detailed.md

 The migration should follow this sequence to minimize dependencies. **Each service must complete ALL steps (code changes, commit, release creation, image publication, verification) before moving to the next service.**

+**Note:** The service numbers below (Service 1, Service 2, etc.) indicate the **recommended migration sequence**, starting with simpler migrations and progressing to more complex ones.

 ### Phase 1: Foundation (Customization Library)

 **Service 1: adempiere-shw → adempiere-customizations**